-The following Personal Injury guidance note Produced in partnership with Catriona Stirling of Cloisters Chambers provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence guidance note Produced in partnership with Catriona Stirling of Cloisters Chambers provides comprehensive and up to date legal information covering:

 This Practice Note builds on the general principles of cosmetic surgery claims and focuses on breast enlargement, reduction or augmentation claims.
 As with other types of cosmetic surgery claims, the rise of online advertising has led to an increase in the number of these types of procedures being carried out.